pitchtarget/ember-cli-facebook-js-sdk/README.md

 };
 ```

-You can now use the add-on to, for example, retrieve the current Facebook user date from your route:
+You can now use the add-on to, for example, retrieve the current Facebook user data from your route:

 ```js
 import Ember from 'ember';